 Public WiFi Codes

 An example: For your business you are running a VIP campaign on Facebook.
-Certain products are reduced on this day, drinks are ready, the community is invited and on the spot.
+Certain products are discounted on this day, drinks are ready, the community is invited and on the spot.
 Everyone has pulled out their smartphone.
 What is missing?
 Clearly: a WiFi hotspot that strengthens customer loyalty.
-You distribute the event via social media, but you probably wouldn’t want to publish a public WiFi code there.
+You advertise the event via social media, but you probably wouldn’t want to publish a public WiFi code there.
 Your customers can easily query this code directly in the store and have it automatically sent to them by SMS.
 This does not cause you any significant additional expense, but it does create a decisive added value.
 As soon as the mobile phone numbers are linked to your WLAN, they will be able to reconnect at the next contact (i.e. when the customer comes back).
 One more reason for the invited guests to visit your shop more often.
-Back in the social media they can report on the positive experience and draw the attention of other participants to your hospitality.
+Back in social media they can report on the positive experience and draw the attention of other participants to your hospitality.